Mal Donaghy: Club career

-He made his final appearance for Northern Ireland against Mexico in Miami in June 1994, three months before his 37th birthday.

-Shortly after his playing career ended, Donaghy returned to the province with his family and after a brief spell as manager at Newry Town, he had stints as a coach with Cliftonville and as a Youth Development Officer back on his home patch with Donegal Celtic.
-In 2000, he was appointed to his present position as coach for the Northern Ireland Under-19 team.
+Shortly after his playing career ended, Donaghy returned to Northern Ireland with his family and after a brief spell as manager at Newry Town, he had stints as a coach with Cliftonville and as a Youth Development Officer with Donegal Celtic.
+In 2000, he was appointed as coach for the Northern Ireland under-19 team.

-His son Ciaran currently plays for Carrick Rangers.

 International career

-The first of his 91 caps came in May 1980 at Windsor Park in the 1–0 Home International Championship victory over Scotland.
+The first of his 91 caps came in May 1980 at Windsor Park in the 1–0 home international victory over Scotland, a championship team which Northern Ireland won.
 He further enhanced his reputation during the 1982 and 1986 World Cup finals.
 In the former tournament, he played in four of Northern Ireland's five games.
-He was sent off after 60 minutes of the famous 1–0 win over Spain in Valencia, for the offence of shoving Spain's José Antonio Camacho, but returned for Northern Ireland's final match, the 4–1 defeat by France in Madrid.
+He was sent off after 60 minutes of the famous 1–0 win over Spain in Valencia, for the offence of shoving José Antonio Camacho, but returned for Northern Ireland's final match, the 4–1 defeat by France in Madrid.
+He made his final appearance for Northern Ireland against Mexico in Miami in June 1994, three months before his 37th birthday.